Drug Court Discretionary Grant Program (16.585)

 Credentials/Documentation

-The application must include: Application for Federal Assistance (Standard Form 424); Applicant Information page; a one-page program abstract summarizing the goals and objectives of the grant request; program narrative; letters of support; detailed budget and budget narrative; administrative requirements; and assurances and certifications.
+The application must include: Application for Federal Assistance (Standard Form 424); applicant Information page; a one-page program abstract summarizing the goals and objectives of the grant request; program narrative; letters of support; detailed budget and budget narrative; administrative requirements; and assurances and certifications.
 See program announcement for more information.
-This program is excluded from coverage under OMB Circular No. A-87.

-Prospective applicants may view the preapplication requirements by visiting the web site at http://www.ojp.usdoj.gov/BJA/grant/drugcourts.html.
-Environmental impact information is not required for this program.
-This program is excluded from coverage under E.O.
-12372.
+Preapplication coordination is required.
+Prospective applicants may view the preapplication requirements by visiting the web site at https://www.bja.gov.

 Application Procedure

-This program is excluded from coverage under OMB Circular No. A-102.
-This program is excluded from coverage under OMB Circular No. A-110.
+2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards applies to this program.
 All competitive grant applications must be submitted electronically through the Grant Management System (GMS) at http://grants.ojp.usdoj.gov.
 Applications or supplemental materials received by facsimile or postal mail will not be accepted.
+For additional information, see the current fiscal year's solicitation available at www.bja.gov.

 Award Procedure